-California’s bill (AB 626) which allows for “microenterprise home kitchen operations” was passed on September 18th, 2018 and will go into effect on January 1st, 2019.
+California’s bill (AB 626) which allows for “microenterprise home kitchen operations” was passed on September 18th, 2018 and went into effect on January 1st, 2019.

 Although the law is a first-of-its-kind and has been described as a “game-changer”, the reality is that the bill is so severely limited, it is unlikely to make much of an impact on anyone in the state.
 It sought to avoid the governmental red tape that commercial food establishments face, but after many amendments, the red tape ended up getting baked right into the law.

 However, there are a lot of good things to say about this law.
 For one, it is a new step forward in this ever-evolving cottage food movement.
 This law should allow some people to start their own mini-restaurants from home and sell virtually any kind of food.
 Not only are the food restrictions few and far between, but there are no labeling requirements whatsoever.
 In some ways, it gives a new meaning to the term “food freedom” and shows that running an at-home restaurant is actually something that government officials are starting to consider.

 If it sounds too good to be true, there’s a catch.
 Many catches, in fact.
 In order to use this law, you must meet all of the following requirements:

 - Live in a county/city that creates an ordinance for it